Ali-Fani/Ali-Fani/README.md

 ## I'm a Bachelor Student at Sajjad University of Technology

 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking for internship at a software company/startup
+- 👯 I'm backend developer at [RayanPersis]: https://github.com/RayanPersis-Co
 - 🥅 2021 Goals: Gain some work experience

 ### Connect with me: